Pfulcher26/perfect-match/README.md

 * pgAdmin

 ## [Adzuna API](https://developer.adzuna.com/)
 We used the Adzuna API to pull job listings from the Adzuna website.
-Adzuna is a job forum website similar to indeed glassdoor.
-The API returns the information about the job postings on the front page of the adzuna job website.
-We take in this information and use it to create our own job postings.
+Adzuna is a job forum website similar to indeed, or glassdoor.
+The API returns the information for job postings that can then be filtered to fetch very content that adheres to whatever criteria are of interest.
+We take in this information and use it to create our own job postings, which we can then match against the user's skillset.
 <br> [Documentation for API](https://developer.adzuna.com/overview)

 ## [Getting started ](https://perfectmatchskills.herokuapp.com/job-listings/)